lumusitech/backend-node-graphql-apollo-server/README.md

 # Grphql - Node - CRUD

 This is a simple example about graphql and apollo server with node and mongoose.
+It has only play and learning purpose.

 NOTE: Refactor index.js using any architecture.